 1. “strict” – Fetch the records in the default language, then overlay them with the target language.
 If a record is not translated into the target language, then it is not shown at all.

 This mode is typically used for 1:1 translations of fully different languages like “English” (default) and “Danish” (translation).

 2. “fallback” – Fetch records from default language, and checks for a translation of each record.
 If the record has no translation, the default language is shown.

 This scenario is usually used when the default language is “German” but the translation is “Swiss-German” where only different content elements are translated, but the rest is a 1:1 translation.

 3. “free” (new) – Fetch all records from the target language directly without worrying about the default language at all.

 This is typically the case when a localized page may have fully different content than the default language.
 E.g. “English” as default language, but only the most important content parts are added in language “Swahili”.

-Existing installations with site configuration “fallback” will also now render the non-translated content (un-localized records).
+Existing installations with site configuration “fallback” will now render the non-translated content (un-localized records), too.

 Regardless of the fallback type, records without localization parent, and records set to “-1” (All Languages) are always fetched.